Denver shooting victim identified as pro-cop vet, shot in front of son: family

 According to a profile in the Denver Post, Keltner was a hatter at Crossfire Hatters, having worked for over 25 years.

-Keltner was taking part in a pro-police “Patriot Rally” near the Denver Art Museum when he was allegedly shot dead by Matthew Dooloff ,a private security guard hired by KUSA-TV – a local Denver news station also known as 9NEWS.
+Keltner was taking part in a pro-police “Patriot Rally” near the Denver Art Museum when he was allegedly shot dead by Matthew Dolloff, a private security guard hired by KUSA-TV – a local Denver news station also known as 9NEWS.

 "There was a verbal altercation that transpired.
 A firearm was discharged," Joe Montoya, Denver Police chief of investigations, said.
 "An individual was shot and later pronounced deceased.
 There were two guns recovered at the scene."